 Science

-During the fall semester, sixth and seventh grades will study physics on an age-appropriate level.
-During the spring semester, they will cover an introduction to chemistry.
+During the fall semester, sixth and seventh grades will study geology on an age-appropriate level.
+During the spring semester, they will study astronomy.

 Text: Real Science 4 Kids Middle School